Non Communicable Disease Unit

 Shurong Lu, PhD student

-NHMRC project grant: 'Depression, anxiety amd outcomes following a heart attack: How are they related?'
+NHMRC Project Grant: 'Depression, anxiety and outcomes following a heart attack: How are they related?'

 International Research and Research Training Fund (IRRTF): The University of Melbourne 'ENCORE program'

 NHMRC Project Grant: the long-term effects of a peer led lifestyle intervention programs on diabetes progression and cardiovascular risk: the Kerala Diabetes Prevention Program